walkerk1980/docker-private-ca/README.md

 PASSWORD is for the local CA private key password.

-DOMAIN is for the subject of the local CA subject.
+DOMAIN is for the subject of the local CA.

 PCASUBJECT is for the AWS ACM Private CA subject.